ballerina-platform/module-ballerinax-googleapis.calendar/calendar/Package.md

 ## Create an listener for new event creation
 ### Step 1: Import the Calendar module
-First, import the `ballerinax/googleapis.calendar`, `import ballerinax/googleapis.calendar.'listener as listen` and `import ballerina/http` modules into the Ballerina project.
+First, import the `ballerinax/googleapis.calendar` and `import ballerinax/googleapis.calendar.'listener as listen` modules into a Ballerina project.

 ```ballerina
 import ballerinax/googleapis.calendar;